 While many credit score companies pull information from the three major federal credit bureaus (Experian, TransUnion, and Equifax), you can see from the name Experian actually is one of the credit bureaus.
 This means cutting out the middle man.
 What credit bureaus do is pull information from public records on an individual from lenders like banks, credit card providers, and mortgage lenders as well as collection companies.

-Experian is are able to provide a credit report history that shows all of your current debt, payments, or other items of information like bankruptcies.
+Experian is able to provide a credit report history that shows all of your current debt, payments, or other items of information like bankruptcies.
 In turn from that report, they are then able to determine your FICO credit score.
 A number ranging from 300 (poor) to 850 (excellent).
 There are some positive results when using Experian Boost.
 We’ll see them here.

 Boost Your Credit Score Just for Signing Up

 One of the greatest features about using Experian is that by simply signing up for your account you get a boost to your FICO credit score.
 When using Experian Boost you can increase your score by simply connecting the system to your bank to illustrate all the bills you’re already paying.
-Things like electric, gas, car, phone, and more.
+Things like electric, gas, car, phone, and most recently – Netflix!
 This is a free service to use and has raised the score of over 60% of users who take advantage of Experian Boost.

 How Does It Work?